Welcome to my blog!

 I am a National Board Certified Teacher who believes in the value of and worth of each child.
 I have a profound mastery of the 6-8th Grade Reading/Language Arts subject matter, many years of classroom experience, enthusiasm, ability to individualize my teaching.
 My skills include the ability to provide interesting, thought-provoking, and varied classroom experiences.

 This blog is meant to be a resource for parents and students and act as a bridge to what we are doing in the classroom.
 Although students are expected to write down their homework assignments in their agenda, feel free to help your child by ensuring that all homework for my class is completed on a timely basis to receive full credit.
 To view the homework, please click on “Homework” tab at the top and click on Mrs. Hagy’s Daily Agenda.
 I look forward to a wonderful year with your child!

 Golden Apple Teacher

-A summary of last quarter:
+A summary of the third quarter:

-What’s to come this quarter:
+What’s to come in the fourth quarter:

 A word about the after school program:

 I an currently teaching the following class in the after school program (for 7th graders only):

 Tuesday’s: Debate Class